larrybotha/testing-javascript/05-install-configure-and-script-cypress-for-javaScript-web-applications/README.md

    Cypress runs integration tests by default from `cypress/integration`, so we'll need to configure the `integrationFolder`

-   By default Cypress runs apps at 1000x600.
+   By default Cypress runs apps at 1000x660.
 We can use the `viewportWidth` and `viewportHeight` properties in the config to specify our own dimensions.

+   In Cypress' UI we can view the entire config for the project, including environment variables, plugin overrides, and CLI flags.